No matter the students’ emotions, they all must face one last challenge before they can say it is over: the Final Degree Project.

-The last year of a Bachelor is the closure of a fantastic adventure.
-Many students face it with joy, eager to start their professional careers, whilst many others just find it harder to say goodbye to their university life.
-Despite this division of emotions, all of the students have to face one last challenge before they can say it’s over: the Final Project.
+The last year of a bachelor’s program is the end of a great adventure.
+Many students face it with joy, eager to start their professional careers, while others find it hard to say goodbye to their college life.
+No matter the students’ emotions, they all must face one last challenge before they can say it is over: the Final Degree Project.

-I myself, as a 4th year Bachelor in Communication student, just completed my Final project and recently presented it.
-As much as this project has been a complete challenge, it also provided me with the opportunity of learning what it takes to write a long paper.
+As for myself, I am a fourth-year Bachelor of Communication student and have recently completed and presented my Final Degree Project.
+As much as this project has been a challenge, it has also provided me with the opportunity to learn what it takes to write a long paper.
 The experience has been really fulfilling!

-The Final Degree Project gives the possibility to put into practice conceptual, practical and academic skills acquired throughout the Bachelor studies.
+The Final Degree Project gives students the possibility to put the conceptual, practical, and academic skills acquired throughout the bachelor into practice.
 It is divided into two different formats: a written project and an oral presentation.
-Both of the projects present different requirements that the student has to follow depending on the Bachelor, for this reason I recommend to every student to read the syllabus carefully before starting the project.
-Despite this, there are certain tips and recommendations that every student from each Bachelor can follow in order to ease the path.
+Both parts of the project present different requirements that the student has to follow depending on the program; for this reason I recommend that every student read the syllabus carefully before starting the project.
+Despite this, there are certain tips and recommendations that every student can follow to make things easier.

-1) Start thinking about your final project since 3rd year.
+Start thinking about your final project in your third year.

-The FDP is a long term project that will occupy your entire 4th year.
-It is best if you start thinking and planning out your Final Degree Project towards the end of your 3rd year in order give you more tranquillity to develop it by following each requirement correctly.
+The FDP is a long-term project that will take up a lot of your fourth year.
+It is best if you start thinking and planning out your FDP towards the end of your third year to give you more time to develop your ideas and follow each requirement correctly.

 The main objective of the final project is to answer a specific research question.
-In order to make the process less painful try to base your research question on something that you are really passionate about, something that pushes you to expand your knowledge.
-Writing a final project can be fun if YOU make it fun!
+In order to make the process less painful, base your research question on something that you are really passionate about; something that pushes you to expand your knowledge on the topic.
+Writing a final project can be fun if you make it fun!

-The first step before starting your project is to choose your advisor.
+Before starting your project, you have to choose an advisor.
 Your advisor will be your guide throughout your entire project.
-They will closely follow you to ensure you meet all the criteria’s required and help you with any kind of questions you could have throughout the process.
-I recommend to meet with your advisor on a weekly base, face-to-face, in order to make the communication process more direct and reliable and keep a steady working pace.
+They will closely follow your progress to ensure you meet all of the requirements and help you with any questions you may have throughout the process.
+I recommend meeting face-to-face with your advisor on a weekly basis to make communication more direct and reliable, while working at a steady pace.

-4) Set up deadlines and respect them (especially for your Literature Review).
+Set deadlines and meet them (especially for your literature review).

-It is understandable that each student has its own method of working and organizing academic life.
-But, as I personally experienced what it takes to write a FDP, I can strongly recommend to follow these 5 steps I explained above.
-This will be probably the most critical project you will face at this stage of your life, but if you work hard and constantly, I can confirm that you will succeed without any doubt!
+It is understandable that every student has their own way of working and organizing themselves.
+Since I know what it is like to write an FDP, I strongly recommend following the five steps explained above.
+This will likely be the most significant project you’ll take on, but if you work hard, I can confirm—without a doubt—that you will succeed!